ohmtal/ElfScript/README.md

 Based on the Torque3D (4.x) source code this is my version of TorqueScript without Torque3D.

 ## Notable changes:
 - 🚀 **ElfScript:** Added fastpath for static float fields setDataField which is 28 times faster than before.
+(ELFSCRIPT_FASTPATH_FLD)
 - 🚀 **ElfScript:** Syntax Highlight: You can set PoD types in c style: **Foo.MyVector = { 50.1, 78.5 };**
-- 🚀 **ElfScript:** Added #define with code preprocessor for byte code fast constant handling
+- 🚀 **ElfScript:** Added #define with code preprocessor for byte code fast constant handling (ELFSCRIPT_PREPROCESSOR)
 - 🤘 Added **ImGui** bindings to [ElfScript](https://github.com/ohmtal/ElfScript/tree/main/ElfScript/addons/ImGui).
 Demo: [BaseElf](./BaseElf)
 - 🤘 Added **SDL3** Input (keyboard/mouse) handling and binding with events and polling to [ElfScript](https://github.com/ohmtal/ElfScript/tree/main/ElfScript/addons/SDL3).
 Demo: [BaseElf](./BaseElf)
 - 😍 **ElfScript:** Added some handy console functions but this is my favorite: formatString(string format, ...) where you are able to add up to 31 parameter to really format a string :)
 - **ElfScript:** Added Con::ConsoleDocForStub default false to make the classes/function dumps better human readable but kept the code when it's exported for an parser.
 - **ElfScript:** Added IMPLEMENT_ENGINE_TYPE_TRAITS for non PoD console types (C linkage incompatible warning)
+- **ElfScript:** ELFSCRIPT_STRICT_SLOT_TYPE saving the name to type in the VM - not sure it this is faster or slower with the lookup overhead. **Not recommended** because it save the field name and then all fields with the same name are casted to the type of the first field it found.
 - Made it standalone
-- Added optional GarabageCollectionSet
+- Added optional GarabageCollectionSet (ELFSCRIPT_GARBAGECOLLECTION) **not recommended** it slowdown the delete process when using lots of objects
+- Experimental: **Really not recommended:**  ELFSCRIPT_CALLFUNC_CACHED a attempt to speed up but ended up in instable calls.
 - EngineGlue for init/process/shutdown
 - Ripped out some stuff i dont need like Taml
 - Fixed some memory leaks :)